 “Mung bean soup pacifies all three doshas and is nutritious yet easy to digest.
 Mung Bean Soup recipe is used to clear even the most chronic, troublesome digestive issues and used to enhance overall health and vitality.”

-Mine goes like this – I like to add spices for their own medicinal effect:
+Mine goes like this – I like to add spices for their own medicinal effect.

-Now add to the soup 2 tspns Garam Masala, 1 tspn cardamom powder and 1/2 tspn black pepper and stir.
+When the beans are cooked and simmering on the stove, add to the soup 2 tspns Garam Masala, 1 tspn cardamom powder and 1/2 tspn black pepper and stir.

 You can also add some finely chopped veg to the soup.
-A squeeze of lime is also very nice.